-There are many VoIP providers that support BYOD (Bring Your Own Device) in which case gives the flexibility to the end-user to supply their own ATA (Analog Telephone Adapter).
+There are many VoIP providers that support BYOD (Bring Your Own Device) which gives flexibility to the end-user to supply their own ATA (Analog Telephone Adapter).
 This is a good option for users that are technically savvy.
 Using BYOD may result in significant savings and is a good way for providers to save on costs.

 Sometimes is hard to escape, and sometimes it looks like there is no Bell alternative.
 Here is the thing, all through Canada Bell is a household name.
 After all, it has been in business for over 140 years.
 Starting with landline telephone service and later launching cell phone service.
 Then, years later Bell launched Internet […]

 Whenever we use any sort of online communication software such as Google Hangouts or take a Zoom call, there is always the dreaded background noise that could make it difficult to hear the person on the other end.
 Thankfully, there are software programs or apps like Krisp that help resolve that.